Fan Chengda

 Fan Chengda (范成大 (Fàn Chéngdà, Fan Ch'eng-ta), 1126–1193), courtesy name Zhineng (致能), was a Chinese geographer, poet, and politician.
-Known as one of the best-known Chinese poets of the Song Dynasty, he served as a government official, and was an academic authority in geography, especially the southern provinces of China.
+One of the best-known Chinese poets of the Song Dynasty, he served as a government official, and was an academic authority in geography, especially the southern provinces of China.
 His written work also falls under the literary category of 'travel record literature' (yóujì wénxué), a narrative and prose style approach to writing about one's travel experiences, which was popular in China during the Song Dynasty.
 He, along with Yang Wanli, Lu You, and You Mao, are considered to be the "four masters" of Southern Song dynasty poetry.
 Fàn was also a member of a cadet branch of the elite Fàn family.

 Life and works

 Fàn's work deals with the traditional themes of the period, including peasant life, Prunus mume, the seasons, Buddhism, and growing old.
 Fàn was born in Suzhou into a middle-ranking family at a time of conflict between the Southern Song and Jin dynasties.
 A precocious child, his early studies of classical literature prepared him for a career in the civil service - a career that was temporarily interrupted when his parents died within a few months of each other in 1143, leaving Fàn solely in charge of the family estate.
 These studies, together with his experiences of working in the fields as a teenager and his interest in Buddhism, provided inspiration for his later poetry.

 After a youth of austere poverty, Fàn Chéngdà was able to pass the Imperial Examination and secure the jinshi degree in 1154 AD.
 Afterwards, he entered a long career in service of the state.
 During his career he wrote an important geographical treatise known as the Guì Hǎi Yú Héng Zhì.
 The book focused primarily on the topography of the land and commercial products of China's southern provinces.
 In this Fàn followed a long geographical literary tradition, continuing from the Shu Jing (Historical Classic) of the 5th century BC, the Huainan Zi of the 2nd century BC, and predating the famous written works by the Ming Dynasty geographer Xu Xiake.

 However, his best-known work is a series of sixty poems which he wrote in 1186, following his retirement from his position as a high official at the Southern Song Court.
 The poems have been translated into English under the name Stone Lake - the location of his retirement villa just outside Suzhou.